nishkohli96/eslint-config/apps/eslint-config-docs/docs/rules/stylistic.md

 ---
 sidebar_position: 1
 sidebar_label: Stylistic
-description: Tabular list of Stylistic js and jsx rules used in the config.
+description: Tabular list of Stylistic js,ts, jsx and plus rules used in the @nish1896/eslint-config and @nish1896/eslint-flat-config.
 title: Stylistic Rules
 ---